Balance Sheet Substantiation

 Campuses may have additional requirements and submission deadlines in place.
 Verify submission guidelines with the specific campus office and fiscal officer.

-This section outlines requirements and best practices related to balance sheet substantiation.
+This section outlines requirements related to the Closing Procedures – Balance Sheet Substantiation, as well as best practices.
 While not required, the best practices outlined below allow users to gain a better picture of the entity’s financial health and help identify potential issues on a more frequent basis.
-This allows organizations to identify errors, mistakes, and pitfalls so that they can be remedied quickly and prevent larger issues down the road .
+This allows organizations to identify errors, mistakes and pitfalls which can be remedied quickly and prevent larger issues in the future.

 - Run the balance sheet and perform a balance sheet substantiation review quarterly.